yunusmete/openstf-java-client/README.md

 This project is a client of OpenSTF REST API which enables controlling and managing devices in device farm from your browser.
 You can go and view the project from this link: https://github.com/openstf/stf

-You can use that client for test automation like using Appium framework.
+You can use that client with test automation frameworks like Appium.

 ### Download